 - Allows rollovers, which can be dangerous to some borrowers

 CashUSA is not a traditional payday lender.
 The company offers a free service that connects traditional lenders, peer-to-peer lending networks, and other loan options.
 They offer personal and installment loans across the United States to all credit types through their network of lenders.
 While CashUSA is not an actual lender, they provide the platform for its lenders and customers to get the best deals.
-This is a good option if you need a larger amount of money — to cover a medical bill, for example — and it’s unlikely that you could ever be able to repay the full amount on your next payday.
+This is a good option if you need a larger amount of money — to cover a medical bill, for example — and it’s unlikely that you can ever repay the full amount on your next payday.

 - Estimated annual percentage rate of their providers: 5.99% to 35.99%